 The PUA is home to a wide variety of animals including big game, small game, and furbearers.
 Big game animals found in the area include, Moose, Black Bear, Brown Bear, Dall Sheep, and Mountain Goat.
 Some examples of small game animals found in the area include Hares, Porcupine, Shrews, and Voles.
 Common furbearing animals of the area include Beaver, Coyote, Lynx, Marmot, Marten, Mink, Muskrat, Northern Flying Squirrel, Red Fox, River Otter, Weasels, Wolf, and Wolverine.

 There are many different kinds of bird species that visit the PUA.
-A species list of these birds can be found in the "Birds of Jim-Swan" checklist.
+A species list of these birds can be found in the "Birds of Jim-Swan (PDF)" checklist.
 Some of the more recognized birds seen in the PUA include Trumpeter Swans, Ducks, Eagles, Ravens, Owls, and Accipiters.

 The Knik River Public Use Area (PUA) has an extensive system of trails, most of which are multiple-use.
 Nearly every trail in the PUA was created over the course of time as a result of unplanned social use.
 Some trails were created to access hunting and trapping areas, other trails were created for the purpose of recreation, and still others were developed for the purpose of resource extraction.
 The most well known trail leaves the trailhead and travels 25 miles up towards the Knik Glacier.
 The trail is more of a route than a designated pathway.

 |Knik River Public Use Area (PDF)||Knik River PUA Land Status (PDF)|

 |Knik River PUA Management Units (PDF)||Knik River PUA Shooting Restrictions (PDF)|

 |Knik River PUA Brochure (PDF)||Knik River Google Map|